mvolkmann/blog/src/swift.md

 ## Enumerations

 Enumerations are declared with the `enum` keyword.
-By convention their names begin with an uppercase letter.
 They have a name and a list of possible cases.
-Each `case` has a name and an optional value that can be a string, character, or number.
+Each `case` has a name and an optional value that can be any type, though `Int`, and `String` are common types.
+By convention both `enum` names and `case` names use camel-case, but `enum` names begin uppercase and `case` names begin lowercase.

-When values are provided, their type must be specified after the `enum` name.
+When `case` values are provided, their type must be specified after the `enum` name.
 These values are accessed with the `rawValue` property.
-Why doesn't an enum name evaluated to its value like in other languages?
+Why doesn't an enum name evaluate to its value like in other languages so `rawValue` would not be needed?
+Why isn't this property just named `value`?

 If a type is provided after the `enum` name, any cases without specified values are given default values.